Pygmy hippopotamus: Taxonomy and origins

 Nomenclature of the pygmy hippopotamus reflects that of the hippopotamus; the plural form is pygmy hippopotamuses or pygmy hippopotami.
 A male pygmy hippopotamus is known as a bull, a female as a cow, and a baby as a calf.
 A group of hippopotami is known as a herd or a bloat.

-The pygmy hippopotamus is a member of the family Hippopotamidae where it is classified as a member of the genus Choeropsis ("resembling a hog").
+The pygmy hippopotamus is a member of the family Hippopotamidae where it is classified as a member of the genus Choeropsis (from Ancient Greek χοῖρος (khoîros), meaning "pig", and ὄψις (ópsis), meaning "sight, resemblance").
 Members of Hippopotamidae are sometimes known as hippopotamids.
 Sometimes the sub-family Hippopotaminae is used.
 Further, some taxonomists group hippopotami and anthracotheres in the superfamily Anthracotheroidea or Hippopotamoidea.

-A sister species of the pygmy hippopotamus may have been the little-studied Malagasy pygmy hippopotamus (Hippopotamus madagascariensis), one of three recently extinct species from Madagascar.
-H. madagascariensis was the same size as C. liberiensis and shared its terrestrial behavior, inhabiting the forested highlands of Madagascar, rather than open rivers.
-It is believed to have gone extinct within the last 500 years.

 The taxonomy of the genus of the pygmy hippopotamus has changed as understanding of the animal has developed.
 Samuel G. Morton initially classified the animal as Hippopotamus minor, but later determined it was distinct enough to warrant its own genus, and labeled it Choeropsis.
 In 1977, Shirley C. Coryndon proposed that the pygmy hippopotamus was closely related to Hexaprotodon, a genus that consisted of prehistoric hippos mostly native to Asia.

 This assertion was widely accepted, until Boisserie asserted in 2005 that the pygmy hippopotamus was not a member of Hexaprotodon, after a thorough examination of the phylogeny of Hippopotamidae.
 He suggested instead that the pygmy hippopotamus was a distinct genus, and returned the animal to Choeropsis.
 ITIS verifies Hexaprotodon liberiensis as the valid scientific name.
 All agree that the modern pygmy hippopotamus, be it H. liberiensis or C. liberiensis, is the only extant member of its genus.
 The American Society of Mammalogists moved it back to Choeropsis in 2021, a move supported by the IUCN.